Combined electrostatic and strain engineering of BiFeO$_3$ thin films at the morphotropic phase boundary: Conclusion

 \section{Conclusion}

 In summary, we have demonstrated an exceptional robustness of polarization in epitaxially stabilized supertetragonal BFO ultrathin films grown on CCMO-buffered LAO.
-Only upon sample cooling, the monoclinic phase transitions characteristic for the strain-driven morphotropic phase boundary in BFO are observed.
-We find that the high-temperature tetragonal phase of BFO has zero critical thickness on the conducting buffer layer and grows in a single-domain ferroelectric state.
-This single-domain state is even preserved under unfavorable electrostatic boundary conditions, such as when the ultrathin tetragonal BFO is incorporated in a heterostructure environment.
-Strikingly, this system hence displays a polar state that is most robust at the growth temperature, letting it prevail during heterostructure growth, whereas the monoclinic distortions and phase coexistence that facilitate low-energy switching of the ferroelectric state at room temperature conveniently occur post-growth, during cooling of the finalized specimen.
-Out findings thus proves the great potential of highly compressive strained BFO films for implementation in nanoelectronic devices such as ferroelectric tunnel junctions \cite{Yamada2013} and ferroelectric field-effect transistors.
+Only upon sample cooling is the monoclinic phase inhomogeneity characteristic of the strain-driven morphotropic phase boundary in BFO observed.
+We find that the high-temperature T phase of BFO has zero critical thickness on the conducting buffer layer and grows in a single-domain ferroelectric state.
+This single-domain state is even preserved under unfavorable electrostatic boundary conditions and the notorious imperfect charge screening at the interfaces at high temperature.\cite{Yamada2013ferroelectric, Junquera2003} Density-functional calculations identify a previously unreported metastable monoclinic phase in compressively strained BFO ultrathin films which we stabilize experimentally through a depolarization-field induced lowering of tetragonality during heterostructure growth.

+While further studies are needed to fully characterize the new metastable phase reported here, in light of the recent revelation of the influence of epitaxial strain on the BFO antiferromagnetic spin cycloid configuration,\cite{Haykal2020antiferro} we may expect unconventional multiferroic properties in our CCMO capped BFO films.
+Our findings thus prove the great potential of compressive strain combined with electrostatic engineering of ultrathin BFO films for implementation of versatile ferroelectric states in nanoelectronic devices such as ferroelectric tunnel junctions \cite{Yamada2013} and ferroelectric field-effect transistors.